This is a Groupmuse

 A passionate teacher, Giles is Artist-Teacher of Saxophone at the Longy School of Music of Bard College, and woodwind faculty at the Aaron Copland School of Music - Queens College and the 92nd Street Y School of Music.
 Past faculty positions include SUNY Fredonia’s School of Music, Syracuse University’s Setnor School of Music, and the Orchestra of St. Luke’s.
 He has given clinics, lectures, and performances on campuses across the nation, including Harvard University, Princeton University, Manhattan School of Music, NYU Steinhardt, University of Miami’s Frost School of Music, the CUNY Graduate Center, the Hartt School, and UC Davis.
 He has held teaching residencies at the Arts Academy of Szczecin (Poland), Landesgymnasium für Musik in Dresden (Germany), and as orchestral saxophonist for the National Music Festival, 2013-2017.
 Giles is a D’Addario Woodwinds Performing Artist and a graduate of the Florida State University (Doctor of Music, 2016).
 His principal teachers include Timothy McAllister, Lawrence Gwozdz, Patrick Meighan, and the legendary saxophonist, Carina Raschèr.

-Jae Kyo Han has devoted his life to the piano through his work as an instructor (Steinway Educational Partner), performer, tuner/technician and apprentice piano rebuilder.
-Introduced to the piano when he was four, Jae began to compete early on and continued to do so throughout his musical studies.
-He regularly received top prizes in statewide and regional competitions, and was a finalist in the 14th Chiang Wen-Yeh International Young Artist Piano Competition.
-He was also twice selected to perform in Weill Recital Hall at Carnegie Hall, both times as a winner of the American Fine Arts Festival.
+Jae Kyo Han continues to devote his life to the piano through his work as an instructor (Steinway Educational Partner), performer, tuner/technician and apprentice rebuilder.
+Introduced to the piano at the age of four, Han began to compete early on, regularly receiving top prizes in statewide and regional competitions.
+He was a finalist in the 14th Chiang Wen-Yeh International Young Artist Piano Competition, and as a winner of the American Fine Arts Festival, Han was invited to perform at Weill Recital Hall in Carnegie Hall.

 Fernande Decruck - Sonata for alto saxophone and piano